 The Marvel Netflix Universe is complicated.
 Some love these shows, others don’t.
-For anyone that is looking to start watching them, forewarning: they can be hard to endure.
+For anyone that is looking to start watching them, a forewarning: they can be hard to endure.
 There are times when these shows are great, such as when they feature engaging action and compelling storylines, but there are other times when these shows just trudge along through inattentive storytelling and clumsy choreography.

 As this universe continues to expand with Season 2 of Luke Cage releasing this Friday, I wonder if it’s worth it for this universe to continue.
 Yes, sometimes these shows can be incredibly entertaining and they highlight some fan-favorite heroes, but they can also sometimes feel long, arduous, and pointless.
 This guide will help distinguish which Marvel Netflix shows are actually worth watching.

 The show that started it all, the proverbial Iron Man of the Marvel Netflix Universe.
 Daredevil is fantastic.
-The show is generally regarded as the best of this universe because of its story consistency, incredible hand-to-hand action, down to earth story, and well-rounded characters.
+The show is generally regarded as the best of this universe because of its story consistency, incredible hand-to-hand action, down-to-earth story, and well-rounded characters.
 It doesn’t struggle with the same issues of season length or awkward action as the other shows, leading to a more concise and enjoyable series.
 Daredevil is simply fun to watch and it brings added depth and substance to the beloved character.
 Its incredibly choreographed action will keep you engaged throughout, and it’s a great place to start watching these shows.

 This is where things get a little split.
 The first season of Jessica Jones is phenomenal.
 There are a few things from Season 1 that stand out: the depth and despair that Krysten Ritter brings to the character, David Tennant’s unsettling performance as the villain Kilgrave, and the fearless approach of deep and dark issues like mental health, addiction, and sexual assault.
-Season 1 of Jessica Jones is compelling, engaging and well-acted, but the same can’t be said about the sophomore season.
+Season 1 of Jessica Jones is compelling, engaging, and well-acted, but the same can’t be said about the sophomore season.
 Season 2 of Jessica Jones is simply unremarkable.
 Forget about the complaint that these shows can be too long, the second season of Jessica Jones is flat out unnecessary.
 It does nothing for the character and feels superficial and inauthentic compared to the first season.

 Okay, maybe I am being a little too harsh.
 Season 2 isn’t completely horrible.
 There is some to enjoy, but it definitely disappoints because it misses some avenues of depth and complexity to be taken with this character.
 Is Jessica Jones a necessary watch?
 Yes and no. Come for its initial depth, but leave when it gets superficial.